ON THIS PAGE: You will find out more about the factors that increase the chance of developing this condition. To see other pages, use the menu.

 Age.
 Most often, cutaneous mastocytosis begins during infancy and early childhood.
 The risk of developing systemic mastocytosis increases with age.

 c-kit receptor mutation.
-The c-kit receptor is a protein on the surface of some cells that binds to a substance that causes them to grow.
+The c-kit receptor is a type of receptor tyrosine kinase, which is a protein on the surface of some cells that binds to a substance that causes them to grow.
 Changed or mutated forms of the c-kit gene may cause some types of mastocytosis, including systemic mastocytosis.

-The next section in this guide is Symptoms and Signs , and it explains what body changes or medical problems this condition can cause.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Symptoms and Signs .
+It explains what body changes or medical problems this condition can cause.
+Or, use the menu to choose another section to continue reading this guide.